Introduction

 Professional Cleaning and Biofilm Management

 One of the core clinical functions of a dental hygienist is the thorough removal of plaque and calculus deposits.
-Using specialised instruments — including ultrasonic scalers and hand instruments — they can access areas that are difficult to reach with routine home care.
+Using specialised instruments — including ultrasonic scalers and hand instruments — they can access areas that are difficult to reach with routine home care, particularly below the gum line and between teeth.

 Personalised Oral Health Education

-Education is one of the most powerful preventive tools available.
-During each appointment, a dental hygienist can assess your current oral hygiene technique, identify areas where plaque tends to accumulate, and offer practical advice tailored to your individual needs.
+Education is one of the most powerful preventive tools available, and dental hygienists are uniquely placed to deliver it.
+During each appointment, they can assess your current oral hygiene technique, identify areas where plaque tends to accumulate, and offer practical advice tailored to your individual needs.

 Preventive Treatments and Interventions

-Dental hygienists may also deliver specific preventive treatments as part of a prescribed care plan, including:
+Dental hygienists may also deliver specific preventive treatments as part of a prescribed care plan.
+These can include:

-- Fluoride varnish application — Fluoride helps to strengthen tooth enamel and may assist in the remineralisation process.
+- Fluoride varnish application — Fluoride helps to strengthen tooth enamel and may assist in the remineralisation process, potentially reducing the risk of early decay.

-- Fissure sealants — A protective coating applied to the biting surfaces of back teeth.
+- Fissure sealants — A protective coating applied to the biting surfaces of back teeth, which can help prevent plaque accumulation in the natural grooves of the enamel.

-- Desensitising treatments — For patients experiencing tooth sensitivity.
+- Desensitising treatments — For patients experiencing tooth sensitivity, certain professional products may help to reduce discomfort.

 The Link Between Oral Health and General Health